oscarryz/yz-design-notes/Questions/solved/Can we include constraints in the block definition to validate qm.md

 ```
 No: starts getting weird

-Probably the best solution is to stick to the info string and have a preprocessor
+Probably the best solution is to stick to the info string and have a preprocessor / macro

 ```js
 'constraints: > 0 && < 100'